Accurate Simulation and Parameter Identification of Deformable Linear Objects using Discrete Elastic Rods in Generalized Coordinates: SIMULATION

-The method chosen in this paper for the simulation of a wire is using Discrete Elastic Rods (DER) \cite{bergou2008discrete}.
-This section will briefly introduce the DER model, along with some ideas behind it, followed by the structure of the simulation program.
+In this paper, the DLO model will be simulated with the Discrete Elastic Rods (DER) \cite{bergou2008discrete} theory.
+This section will briefly introduce the DER model, details about the stiffness moduli used, and how the theory is being adapted into generalized coordinates for better integration with MuJoCo.